adnammit/notes/commandLine.md

 * powershell is optimized for microsoft environments, whereas bash is native to *nix
 * powershell is thought of more as a configuration management tool -- used to manage windows environments at scale. both powershell and bash are scripting languages that can used for automation tasks

+# bash
+* native to linux/unix. bash can be used on Windows via Cygwin or more recently the linux subsystem
+* particularly useful for porting *nix code into windows envs
+* quicker commands
+* treats everything as plain text

+## WSL
+* the linux subsystem for Windows makes it possible to install multiple Linux distros on a windows machine
+* compare to Cygwin, which doesn't have the proper integration with windows

 # Powershell
 * flexible and powerful; open-source
 * Windows mostly, but Powershell Core can be installed on any OS
-* is designed to interact with .NET structures
+* designed to interact with .NET structures
 * more than a shell: it's a complete scripting environment (Powershell ISE)
 * uses lightweight cmdlets and external tools like Windows Management Instrumentation and .NET
 * treats everything as objects